kush-daga/smart-toll-collection/README.md

 # smart-toll-collection

-This is a computer vision project aiming in helping reduce traffic at the tolls
+This is a computer vision project aiming in helping reduce traffic at the toll